AnanditaSaxenaa/dietopia/README.md

 ## ⭐️ Show your support

-If you like **NutriGenie**, please ⭐️ the repo and share it!
+If you like **Dietopia**, please ⭐️ the repo and share it!
 Feedback and contributions are welcome!

 ---